 Several conventional passenger rail systems serve portions of the Project Section.
-BART now serves Santa Clara County, as of June 2020, extending service from Warm Springs in Fremont to Berryessa Station in San Jose as part of Phase 1, with a Phase 2 extension through downtown San Jose to Santa Clara anticipated opening date for passenger service in 2030 (BART 2020; Wells 2019).
+BART does not currently serve Santa Clara County, but it plans a Phase 1 extension of service from Warm Springs in Fremont to Berryessa Station in San Jose, anticipated to open for passenger service in 2019, and a Phase 2 extension through downtown San Jose to Santa Clara with an anticipated opening date for passenger service in 2026 (VTA 2019).
 A stop would be provided at the San Jose Diridon Station (VTA 2018a).
 The existing passenger train services in the study corridor are provided primarily by Amtrak, Caltrain, San Joaquin Joint Powers Authority (SJJPA), and the VTA (Caltrans 2018).

 - Amtrak-Amtrak provides intercity passenger rail service in California on four principal corridors covering more than 1,300 linear route miles and spanning the length and breadth of the state.
 The existing passenger rail network in the project vicinity includes portions of three of these corridors: the Coast Starlight follows the UPRR coast route between San Jose and Gilroy; the San Joaquin route follows the BNSF corridor in Madera and Merced Counties; and the Capitol Corridor, which terminates in San Jose, provides service north to Oakland and eventually to Sacramento and Auburn. - Plans are in development for a 68-mile service expansion of the Capitol Corridor to Santa Cruz and Monterey Counties, stopping at Watsonville, Castroville, and Salinas in addition to Gilroy, San Martin, Morgan Hill, Blossom Hill, Capitol, and Tamien Stations (Capitol Corridor Joint Powers Authority 2015).
 The expanded service would operate on Caltrain and UPRR track.
-The service expansion is under study by the Capitol Corridor Joint Powers Authority and the Transportation Agency of Monterey County (TAMC 2014). - Caltrain-Caltrain is managed by SamTrans and operates under the jurisdiction of the PCJPB.
+The service expansion is under study by the Capitol Corridor Joint Powers Authority and the Transportation Agency of Monterey County (Capitol Corridor Joint Powers Authority 2014b). - Caltrain-Caltrain is managed by SamTrans and operates under the jurisdiction of the PCJPB.
 The PCJPB's Caltrain service provides regional service between San Francisco and San Jose, with three peak hour/peak direction weekday trips extending to Gilroy, stopping at the Tamien, Capitol, Blossom Hill, Morgan Hill, and San Martin Stations in the evening peak hour.
 The same stations are served in the northbound direction during the morning peak hours.
-The PCJPB is a joint exercise of powers agency formed by means of a Joint Powers Agreement among three entities: the City and County of San Francisco, the San Mateo County Transit District, and the VTA.
-The San Mateo County Transit District is the Managing Agency of the PCJPB pursuant to the Joint Powers Agreement.
-The PCJPB owns the rail right-of-way from Tamien Station (CP Lick) to San Francisco 4th and King Station, sharing that ownership within San Mateo County with the San Mateo County Transit District.
-For its operations south of Tamien, Caltrain utilizes trackage rights it holds over the UPRR-owned right-of-way and stations owned by VTA.
-The PCJPB has trackage rights agreements in place with the UPRR regarding freight operations over the PCJPB-owned right-of-way from Tamien Station to San Francisco.
-On a portion of that right-of-way, between CP Coast (near Santa Clara) and Tamien/CP Lick, UPRR owns its own track, known as Main Track 1.
-PCJPB also has agreements in place for tenant railroads ACE, Capitol Corridor, and Amtrak.
-These agreements govern their usage of the PCJPB-owned tracks and stations.

-- ACE-The ACE, operated by the SJJPA, provides passenger service between the San Jose Diridon Station and Stockton (San Joaquin Regional Rail Commission [SJRRC] 2016a).
+- Altamont Commuter Express (ACE)-The ACE, operated by the SJJPA, provides passenger service between the San Jose Diridon Station and Stockton (San Joaquin Regional Rail Commission [SJRRC] 2016a).
 The SJJPA is evaluating the potential environmental impacts of extending the commuter service to Merced (SJRRC 2016b). - VTA-The VTA provides bus, light rail, and paratransit service within Santa Clara County.
 VTA operates a light rail system serving San Jose and surrounding suburban areas south and east of Diridon Station.
 The Mountain View-Winchester line serves the San Jose Diridon Station.
-The VTA also manages the BART Silicon Valley project, which extends from Fremont through the cities of Milpitas, San Jose, and, eventually, Santa Clara (VTA 2016a; BART 2020).
-The program's first phase connects the Warm Springs BART Station in Fremont to the Berryessa BART Station in San Jose.
+The VTA also manages the BART Silicon Valley project, which will extend from Fremont through the cities of Milpitas, San Jose, and Santa Clara (VTA 2016a).
+The program's first phase would connect the Warm Springs BART Station in Fremont to the Berryessa BART Station in San Jose.
 The second phase would construct a subway tunnel from the Berryessa Station through downtown San Jose and the Diridon Station, terminating service at the Santa Clara Caltrain Station and continuing to a maintenance facility at the Newhall Maintenance Yard (VTA 2016b).
 The Project Section would connect with BART at the San Jose Diridon Station.